Tenkara fishing, explained and what is needed

 The Rod is usually between 10ft and 13ft made of various materials and the makeup of the rod is really down to your preference.
 With the availability of these materials most rods are and should be very affordable.
-I have tried many and some of the most affordable do the same job as some of the expensive ones.
-I believe the more expensive rods are usually a talking point to others rather than firm advantage.
-I will catch as many fish on a £60 rod as I will on a £200+ rod – fact!
+Some of the least expensive do the same job as some of the expensive ones.
+The more expensive rods are usually a talking point to others rather than firm advantage.
+You can catch as many fish on a £60 rod as you would a £200+ rod – fact!

 In Tenkara fishing a really well made rod is lovely to use as you would expect but pound to pleasure I struggle to justify the difference.
-It is and should be a tool to help you do the job at hand and I personally would sooner take a lower priced rod to throw around a river than a treasured expensive rod.
+After all the rod is just a tool to help you do the job at hand.

 The tenkara fishing line is as important as the rod.
-It needs with the help of the rod to get your fly on/in the water.
-I tend to mainly use a furled tapered leader with a fluorocarbon tippet.
+It needs, with the help of the rod, to get your fly on/in the water.
 The right one will turn your fly over perfectly and get it to where you want it.
-Level lines are great too for the right situation.
 I often hear about wind problems and my reply is always the same, get yourself in the right place and the wind can only help you, use the wind to your advantage.

 Many flies are designed to catch a fisherman not necessarily fish.
 Over the last 30 years I’ve been caught out buying flies that work on certain rivers, lakes or reservoirs.
 It always seemed to be from the box with most in it?
 You seriously don’t need a massive collection of flies to be successful.
 I use what I’ve called the tenkaraten this is a collection of ten flies that have never let me down.
 Mainly western patterns with some Sakasa Kebari they work in every situation.
 Take time to learn a little about entomology and river craft and they will fit every eventuality.
 The most important thing about a tenkara fly is manipulation.
 Move it right and it will catch a fish.